andy192700/psdoframework/Documentation/ProjectStructure.md

 Tests test either Modules/Processes, they reside in Tests/Modules or Tests/Processes directory, mirroring the Process/Module directory structure to enfore consistency.

-Tests can be added with the optional switches on the `new-process`, `new-module` or `add-composer` functions.
+Tests can be added with the optional switches on the `new-process`, `new-module` or `new-composer` functions.
 If an entity is created without Tests (as mentioned above these are optional) these can be added afterwards using the [add-test](./CLIFunctions.md#add-test) function.

 For more information regarding Tests see the relevant [documentation](./Testing.md).